---

 In a rapidly evolving business environment, technical due diligence serves as a safeguard against unforeseen risks while unlocking opportunities for growth and innovation.
 By thoroughly assessing a company’s technological framework, stakeholders can confidently move forward with their strategic objectives.

-Key Components of Technology Due Diligence
+## Key Components of Venture Capital Due Diligence

 Technical debt, the accumulation of suboptimal coding or outdated systems, is a major focus during due diligence.
 With 33% of developer time wasted on addressing technical debt, its impact on productivity and scalability cannot be ignored.
 A detailed analysis helps identify areas where modernization or refactoring can unlock greater efficiency.